 Finding that your baby won’t latch on - either from birth or after some time nursing - can be a frustrating and often devastating experience.
 But new discoveries about babies’ innate instincts have given us new tools for helping bring a baby to the breast.

-There are many reasons why a baby might refuse to latch on, such as tongue tie, birth injury, nipple confusion, milk supply problems.
+There are many reasons why a baby might refuse to latch on, such as tongue tie, birth injury, or nipple confusion.
 It’s best to consult with a trained breastfeeding support person such an International Board Certified Lactation Consultant (IBCLC) for a thorough assessment of your specific situation.
-You can find a directory of IBCLCs here.
+You can search for an IBCLC here.

 If you’ve identified the cause of your baby’s refusal to latch on - and even if you haven’t - it’s often a good idea to try using positions which help to trigger your baby’s innate reflexes.

 How can you use Baby Led Breastfeeding and Laid Back Breastfeeding?
 Let's break it down.

 Start with your baby in a calm state, preferably skin to skin on your chest.
 You can be in a reclined or upright position, though leaning back helps your baby get to the breast more easily.
 Hold your baby upright between your breasts (head beneath your chin), with support from underneath (not restricting her movement in any way).
 Then wait to see if she shows signs of interest in feeding.
 Try to relax and not pressure your baby into feeding.
 If she is ready, she’ll start squirming around, possibly bopping her head on your chest.
 Be ready to catch her if she squirms or lunges!
 Let her lean or lunge to one side or the other, and watch as she roots around for the nipple.
 Again, don’t pressure her, but gently guide her if she needs help.
 Then see if she latches on on her own.
 If she does, tell her what a great job she’s doing.